-About KCRG 9ABCDuring the late 1940s, the Cedar Rapids Gazette, then-owners of KCRG-AM 1600, filed an application with the Federal Communications Commission (FCC) for a TV station license.
-At the time, the FCC had a backlog of over 200 applications and had decided not to proceed with action on further applications until the backlogged requests could be filled.
+About KCRG 9ABCThe Cedar Rapids Gazette, then-owners of KCRG-AM 1600, applied to the Federal Communications Commission (FCC) for a television station license in the late 1940s.
+The FCC had a backlog of over 200 applications at the time and had chosen not to take action on any new applications until the backlog was cleared.

-After the backlog was cleared, many applications were filed for licenses.
-The Gazette Company didn't want to compete for a license and decided to withdraw the initial application.
-Instead, it joined with a number of other investors as Cedar Rapids Television Company (CRTV), which was granted a license for channel 9.
-The station began broadcasting October 15, 1953.
+Many license applications were filed once the backlog was eliminated.
+The Gazette Company chose not to compete for a license and withdrew its first application.
+Instead, it merged with a group of other investors to form Cedar Rapids Television Company (CRTV), which was awarded a channel 9 license.
+On October 15, 1953, the station began transmitting.

-Initially, the station was known as KCRI because the other investors didn't want the new television station so closely identified with the Gazette newspaper.
-The radio station also took the KCRI call sign because one of the television station's managers suggested that every mention of "KCRG" on-air was a promotion for the newspaper—one for which the Gazette would have to pay each time.
-After about a year of operation, the Gazette bought out its partners in CRTV and the station was renamed KCRG-TV in 1954.
+The station was first called as KCRI because the other investors did not want the new television station to be so closely associated with the Gazette newspaper.
+Because one of the television station's managers indicated that every utterance of "KCRG" on the air was a promotion for the newspaper—one for which the Gazette would have to pay each time—the radio station adopted the KCRI call letters.
+The Gazette bought out its partners in CRTV after nearly a year of operation, and the station was renamed KCRG-TV in 1954.

-From 1954 to 2015, the station remained under the ownership of Gazette Communications, which was renamed the SourceMedia Group in mid-2010.
-After the 1996 sale of WHO-TV in Des Moines, KCRG-TV was the only locally owned and operated television station left in Iowa.
-KCRG started broadcasting in high definition television in January 2003.
-The station also had the first news helicopter in Iowa, "NewsCopter 9".
+From 1954 to 2015, the station was owned by Gazette Communications, which was rebranded SourceMedia Group in mid-2010.
+Following the sale of WHO-TV in Des Moines in 1996, KCRG-TV was the sole locally owned and operated television station in Iowa.
+In January 2003, KCRG began transmitting in high definition television.
+"NewsCopter 9," Iowa's first news helicopter, was also based at the station.

-KCRG's broadcasts became digital-only, effective June 12, 2009.
-The station had attempted to convert on February 17, 2009 with the majority of other Cedar Rapids stations, but the FCC requested they maintain one analog commercial network signal for the market for the remaining four months.
-Upon KCRG-TV's digital transition completion in June 2009, the "KCRG-TV" callsign was legally transferred from the now-defunct analog channel 9 to the new digital channel 9 with the "KCRG-DT" callsign being permanently discontinued.
+On June 12, 2009, KCRG's broadcasts become digital-only.
+The station, like with the majority of other Cedar Rapids stations, attempted to transition on February 17, 2009, however the FCC asked that they keep one analog commercial network signal for the market for the next four months.
+When KCRG-TV completed its digital transition in June 2009, the "KCRG-TV" callsign was legally moved from the now-defunct analog channel 9 to the new digital channel 9, and the "KCRG-DT" callsign was permanently cancelled.

-In September 2015, Atlanta-based Gray Television and Gazette Communications announced they had an agreement where Gray Television would buy KCRG-TV for $100 million, with the transfer taking place on October 1.
-The sale was completed on November 1.
+Gray Television and Gazette Communications announced in September 2015 that they had reached a deal in which Gray Television will purchase KCRG-TV for $100 million, with the transfer taking effect on October 1.
+The transaction was finalized on November 1.